Inverse sampling intensity weighting for preferential sampling adjustment: Model-based geostatistics

 where $q(i) \subseteq \{p(1),p(2),...,p(i-1)\}$ is the set of indices constituting the conditioning set of $y_{p(i)}$.
 The Vecchia estimate $\hat{\boldsymbol{\psi}}_V$ maximizes \eqref{eqn:aim2_vecchia}.
 The Vecchia approximation can also be written in a weighted CL form,

 While simple in concept, the Vecchia approximation requires careful selection of three key hyperparameters: 1) the size of the conditioning set, 2) which variables to include in each conditioning set, and 3) the ordering of the variables as determined by $p$.
 We denote the maximum size of any $q(i)$ as $m$.
 In all later sections, we choose $m=20$ based on a clear case of diminishing returns in inference and prediction for $m> 20$ observed empirically in \cite{datta_hierarchical_2016}.
 Default settings in two implementations of the Vecchia approximation (\texttt{GPvecchia} and \texttt{GpGp} \texttt{R} packages) are $m=20$ and $m=30$, respectively \citep{katzfuss_general_2021, guinness_gaussian_2021}.
 For the choice of which variables to include in the neighborhood $q(i)$, we follow the recommendation given in \cite{vecchia_estimation_1988} by choosing the nearest neighbors to $y_{p(i)}$ measured by Euclidean distance.
-Ordering for the Vecchia approximation requires additional specification in multidimensional settings due to the lack of natural ordering in observations of a spatial point process.
+Ordering for the Vecchia approximation requires additional specification in 2D settings due to the lack of natural ordering in observations of a multidimensional point process.
 We use the maxmin ordering scheme, which picks a location $p(i)$ sequentially by maximizing the distance to the nearest point in $\{y_{p(1)},y_{p(2)},...,y_{p(i-1)}\}$ and has been shown to approximate the true distribution better than other ordering methods \citep{guinness_permutation_2018, katzfuss_general_2021}.

-Theoretical justification of the Vecchia approximation in spatial statistics is relatively light compared to that of the MLE and CL.
-Typical approaches to proving fixed domain asymptotics fail due to the loss of stationarity in the parent process introduced by the Vecchia approximation \citep{zhang_fixed-domain_2024}.
-However, it is impossible to deny its excellent empirical performance in applications \citep{heaton_case_2019}.
-A key advantage the Vecchia approximation possesses over typical CL is that \eqref{eqn:aim2_vecchia} and \eqref{eqn:aim2_vecchia_CL} correspond to a valid joint probability distribution for $\textbf{Y}$.
-As a result, the Kullback-Leibler (KL) divergence of the Vecchia approximation with respect to the true distribution can be computed and has been shown to be a nonincreasing function of $m$ when the conditioning sets $q(i)$ are chosen as the nearest neighbors \citep{katzfuss_vecchia_2020, huser_vecchia_2023}.

-The Vecchia approximation achieves a good balance of computational complexity and efficiency.
-It clearly outperforms other CL methods in terms of what order correlations are being accounted for, scalability, and probabilistic validity.
-This is the main reason for considering its use in ISIW methods compared to CL, a point we expand on in later sections.
+The Vecchia approximation strikes a favorable balance between computational efficiency and statistical accuracy.
+Compared with other composite likelihood approaches, it accommodates higher-order dependence, scales well to large datasets, and corresponds to a valid joint density.
+This is the main reason for considering its use in ISIW methods compared to univariate and pairwise composite likelihoods from previous studies.